kaisenlinux/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 ```hcl
 iam_role = "arn:aws:iam::ACCOUNT_ID:role/ROLE_NAME"
 ```

 **Notes:**

-  * Value of `iam_role` can reference local variables
+- Value of `iam_role` can reference local variables
-  * Definitions of `iam_role` included from other HCL files through `include`
+- Definitions of `iam_role` included from other HCL files through `include`

 ### iam_assume_role_duration

-The `iam_assume_role_duration` attribute can be used to specify the STS session duration, in seconds, for the IAM role that Terragrunt should assume prior to invoking Terraform.
+The `iam_assume_role_duration` attribute can be used to specify the STS session duration, in seconds, for the IAM role that Terragrunt should assume prior to invoking OpenTofu/Terraform.

 The precedence is as follows: `--terragrunt-iam-assume-role-duration` command line option → `TERRAGRUNT_IAM_ASSUME_ROLE_DURATION` env variable →
 `iam_assume_role_duration` attribute of the `terragrunt.hcl` file in the module directory → `iam_assume_role_duration` attribute of the included